schustischuster/evoGE/compAnalysis/README.md

 ## Data analysis and vizualization

-The following function will load and analyze the DevSeq and Brawand ortholog expression data and generate the plots.
+The following function will load and analyze the DevSeq and Brawand ortholog expression data and generate the plots:

 </br>